apptrackit/trackit-backend/README.md

    - Refresh token
    - Device ID
    - API key

 2. Use the access token for all API requests

 3. When you get a 401 error (expired token):
    - Use the refresh token and device ID to get new tokens
    - Retry the original request with the new access token

 4. If the refresh token request fails:
    - Redirect to login screen

 5. On logout:
    - Call the logout endpoint with the device ID
    - Clear stored tokens
    - Redirect to login screen

-6. Implement session management UI:
-   - Show list of active sessions
-   - Allow logout from specific devices
-   - Allow logout from all devices
-7. Handle maximum session limit:
+6. Session Management:
+   - Track the current device ID
+   - Use it to identify the current session in the sessions list
-   - Show error when trying to login with 5 active sessions
+   - Implement session management UI to view and control active sessions
-   - Provide option to logout from other devices

 ## Replit
 - pull updates `git pull origin main`